GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 - plosives can occur only word initially
 * Use inspiration from real language's sound changes.
 Use the Proto-Finnic > Proto-Livonian sound changes for inspiration too

+# General
+* Use reduplication?
+The affix can be created by copying the host word, splitting the word into an array and only copying the first N amount of indexes into a new array, which is then joined to form a string.
+This must happen dymanically with each new word.
+E.g "buldoris" > copyArray["b", "u", "l", "d", "o", "r", "i", "s"] > randomNum === 3 > newArray["b", "u", "l"] > "bul" > "bulbuldoris".

 # Nouns